 There are many different styles of filters out there.
-Some are designed to last a year and some a month.
+Some are designed to last six months and some only a month.
 Best advice is to check monthly and determine how many months between dirty filters, it will depend on the environmental factors in your home.

 This will be determined by how hard your water is.
 Check yearly, make sure it is not rusting or falling apart or that the lime has no build up to the point where it is restricting the air flow through the pad.
 If you find either condition, replace the pad.
 We sell a variety of replacement humidifier pads.
 Stop in today!

 Newer furnaces have what they call a flame sensor.
 It detects the flame and tells the gas control its burning and to keep the gas coming.
 Sometimes it needs to be cleaned.
 Remove and clean with steel wool or clean cloth and see if that solves the problem.
 If you are unsure how to clean the flame sensor, please call for a service call, we can clean it and/or show you how if you would like to clean it yourself in the future.

 Most of the time it is the high limit turning the burners on and off.
 Need to check air flow proscans, for example: dirty air filter, supply air return air units shut off or blockers, v-belt slipping on blower points, etc.

 Somehow the thermostat got switched.
 Some stats it is as simple as pressing 2 buttons at the same time or others there is a installers setup that you have to enter to change the display.
-Each thermostat is different. you will need to refer to your owners manual or contact the manufacturer, many have this information on their web sites.
-See the links above and to the left.
-You will need to know the make and model of the thermostat you have either way you go.
+Each thermostat is different.
+You will need to refer to your owners manual or contact the manufacturer.
+Many have this information on their web sites.
+Give us a call if you have any issues.